giuper/Blockchain26/09A-InnerTX/README.md

     * the TEAL approval program (in our case ``nim.teal`` produced at the previous step).
 Note that the script returns the application index to be used in subsequent calls.
 3. The two players optin the application by running the opt-in [script](../08A-OptInGroups/optin.py) by passing the mnem of the user and the application index.
+4. Players alternate in making moves by running [makeMove](./makeMove.py).
+For each move the user must specify the mnem file, the application index, the move, and the creator addr.